Skip to main content

 Frozen

 Up to 3 months.
-Slice first for easy access.
-Reheat in a toaster or 350°F oven.
+Slice before freezing for easy access.
+Toast directly from frozen.

 Refresh

-Run the loaf under water briefly and bake at 375°F for 10 minutes.
+💡 Run the loaf under water briefly and bake at 375°F (190°C) for 10 minutes to revive a day-old crust.

 Your Feedback